Classic Machu Picchu and Nazca Lines

 Morning transfer to the airport for your flight back to Lima.
 Upon arrival, you will be transferred to your hotel.
 In the afternoon, you will visit the Larco Museum.
-In the evening, you will enjoy a Folkloric Dinner Show at La Dama Juana Restaurant.
+In the evening, you will enjoy a Folkloric Dinner Show at Dpaso Restaurant.
 Overnight in Lima.
 (B,D)

 Check out at noon.
 Transfer to the airport for your return flight to your final destination.
 (B)